cyjake/leoric/docs/basics.md

 await realm.sync();
 ```

 `realm.sync()` not only connects models to database, but also tries to synchronize `Model.attributes` in each model back to database structure automatically to make sure consistency between each other.
-If your application data changes a log, this practice is not recommended.
+If your application data changes a lot, this practice is not recommended.

-Intead, it is recommended only connecting to database but not to synchronize to it.
-Please use the [migration]({ '/migrations' | relative_url }) feature to change database structure.
+In that case, please use the [migrations]({{ '/migrations' | relative_url }}) to change database structure instead.

 ```js
 const Realm = require('leoric');